lightalchemist/colorize-image/README.md

 ## Further improvements

-The code needs to solve a sparse linear system `Lx = b` where `L` is a Laplacian matrix with shape `N x N`, where `N` is the number of pixels in the grayscale image.
+The code needs to solve a sparse linear system `Lx = b` where `L` is a Laplacian matrix with shape `N x N` and `N` is the number of pixels in the grayscale image.
 Over the past decade, a lot of research has centered around solving this particular problem to a point where it can be solved in near linear time.

-One way to speed up the current code is to replace the existing biconjugate gradient solver with one of the fast Laplacian solvers from the [LAMG](https://code.google.com/archive/p/lamg/) project.
+One way to speed up the current code is to replace the existing biconjugate gradient solver with a suitable  fast Laplacian solvers from the [LAMG](https://code.google.com/archive/p/lamg/) project.

 In particular, the paper
 [Efficient Preconditioning of Laplacian Matrices for Computer Graphics.
 Dilip Krishnan Raanan Fattal Rick Szeliski ACM Transactions on Graphics (Proc.
 SIGGRAPH 2013)](https://www.microsoft.com/en-us/research/publication/efficient-preconditioning-of-laplacian-matrices-for-computer-graphics/) describes how these solvers can be applied to this particular colorization formulation as well as other image processing problems.